utilmeta/utilmeta-py/docs/en/guide/client.md

 # Declarative Web client

-The UtilMeta framework not only provides an API class for the development of server-side interfaces, but also provides a class similar `Client` to the API class syntax for the development of client-side request code for interfacing with the API interface
+UtilMeta framework not only provides an API class for the development of server-side APIs, but also provides a similar class `Client` for the development of client-side request code for integrating with the API.

-Like a declarative interface, `Client` a class is a declarative client.
-It only needs to declare the request parameters and response template of the target interface into the function, and `Client` the class will automatically complete the construction of the API request and the parsing of the response.
+Like a declarative API, a `Client` class is a declarative client.
+It only needs to declare the request parameters and response template of the target API in the function, and the `Client` class will complete the construction of the API request and the parsing of the response automatically .

 !!! tip
+	In UtilMeta, `Client` is not only having an alike syntax as `API` class, but also using the same `Request` and `Response` class.
+Yep, this can reduce the mindset for developers a lot.
 ## Write a `Client` class

-Classes are written `Client` in the same way as [Writing API Class](../api-route), except that our class needs to inherit from the `utilmeta.core.cli.Client` class.
+Writing `Client` is as the same way as [Writing API Class](../api-route), except that our class needs to inherit from the `utilmeta.core.cli.Client` class.

 ### Request function

-We assume that we want to write `Client` classes for the following API interfaces
+We assume that we want to write `Client` classes for the following API:

 ```python
 from utilmeta import UtilMeta